 Want to help update OpenStreetMap with fresh, free Landsat 8 imagery?
 Here’s how to get started tracing whatever interests you, even if you’ve never edited OpenStreetMap before.

-Start by finding a place where OSM needs attention to relatively large features – Landsat imagery’s strength is on things like highways, coastlines, and rivers.
+Start by finding a place where OpenStreetMap needs attention to relatively large features – Landsat imagery’s strength is on things like highways, coastlines, and rivers.
 One of my favorite spots is the Amazon basin.
 Following the Landsat 8 downloading and processing instructions blogged earlier, I’ve loaded a relatively clear scene of an area in northern Brazil into TileMill.
 (One note on the processing: it can help with tracing to boost the imagery’s brightness and contrast.
 For example, on this scene I used